koomekevo/siltest/README.md

 To get a local copy up and running follow these simple example steps.

-Clone the repo with `https://github.com/koomekevo/siltest.git`
+Clone the repository with `https://github.com/koomekevo/siltest.git`

 Run `cd siltest` to access app.